Electrify America: History

 In 2015, the United States Environmental Protection Agency accused Volkswagen Group of using defeat devices in its diesel-fueled vehicles in order to hide from regulators that the vehicles exceeded emissions standards.
 The scandal quickly grew, leading eventually to billions of dollars of penalties and agreements to buy back vehicles, among other consequences.

 As part of a consent decree reached with United States officials in 2016, Volkswagen agreed to numerous actions, with US$2 billion in total, to promote electric vehicle use over 10 years to atone for the additional air pollution it caused.
 One aspect of the program was a pledge to establish a public electric vehicle charging network.

 The Electrify America brand was unveiled in January 2017, along with its first phase of station buildout.
 Its first station opened in May 2018, in Chicopee, Massachusetts.
-In 2022, Siemens became its first external investor with a minority shareholder stake and a seat on the board.

-Electrify America, along with several other charging companies in the U.S., began drawing criticism in 2022 for a high rate of non-working public chargers.
+In June 2022, Electrify America received its first external investor with a $450 million investment from Siemens for a minority shareholder stake, valuing the company at $2.45 billion.

 Operations

 Electrify America stations are frequently located in parking lots and parking garages of big-box stores and shopping malls.
-The company has multi-location agreements with Walmart, Target and Simon Property Group, among other companies.
+The company has location agreements with Walmart, Target and Simon Property Group, among other companies.

-Electrify America stations feature the major nonproprietary standards CCS, CHAdeMO and J1772, allowing nearly all EVs on the road today to plug in and charge.
-Tesla vehicles in the US use proprietary connector and require a special adapter that allows them to use standard CCS or CHAdeMO.
+Electrify America stations use the Combined Charging System (CCS) and CHAdeMO connector types with plans to add North American Charging System (NACS) connectors starting in 2025.
 Stations are rated to provide a minimum of 50 kilowatts and up to 350 kilowatts, although the actual output is dependent on multiple factors including the vehicle's capabilities.

-Electrify America currently has agreements with various manufacturers for their electric vehicles to use its network of chargers or provide discounted charging rates or free charging, including Volkswagen, Audi, Harley Davidson, Hyundai and Lucid Motors.
+The network's chargers support Plug & Charge.

-As of 2020, Electrify America prices its electricity in most states where it operates based on the energy dispensed, charged by kilowatt-hour.
-In some states, users are charged by the amount of time their vehicle is plugged in.
+Electrify America prices its electricity in most states where it operates based on the energy dispensed, charged by kilowatt-hour.
+In some states, such as Montana and Wyoming, users are charged by the amount of time their vehicle is plugged in.
 This is usually because the state allows only electric utilities to charge for the amount of electricity a customer uses.
+Electrify America charges an idle fee when a car is done charging at select locations.